evmar/retrowin32/win32/README.md

 ## Windows API

-The Windows API mostly lives in crates found in `dll/`.
-(Previously it was in `src/winapi/` and some haven't fully moved.)
+The Windows API lives in crates found in `dll/`.
+These crates attempt to be independent from one another and from the outer win32's definition of the emulator machinery; see the `System` trait described below.

 Each given Windows function like `CreateWindowA()` is written in Rust.
 A custom `dllexport` attribute is then picked up by a code generator to generate the